Maroua-El-Imame/pands-project/README.md

 ## 🔹Problem Statement
-Analyzing the Iris dataset using Python.

 This project concerns the well-known Fisher’s Iris data set.
 This is one of the earliest datasets used in the literature on classification methods and widely used in statistics and machine learning.

+In this project, I aim to highlight how Python serves as a powerful tool that enables users to source data effectively, clean it, perform mathematical and statistical computations, conduct analysis, explore patterns and create meaningful visualizations.

+Its simple structure and the variety of its built-in packages make it an invaluable tool for learners and professionals working with data.

 ## 🔹Task List